MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/render-site-header-primary-navigation.md

 # Render a website header and primary navigation bar

 Render a website header and primary navigation bar, using portals settings, snippets, weblinks, and sitemarkers.
-More information: [Store source content by using web templates](store-content-web-templates.md)
+More information: [Web templates](../web-templates.md).

 > [!Note]
 > The example in this topic will only function correctly if cross-request header caching is disabled for your application.
 It is enabled by default in version 7.0.0019 and later.
 It can be disabled by creating a [Site Setting](/power-apps/maker/portals/configure/configure-site-settings) named **Header/OutputCache/Enabled**, and setting its value to **false**.